-- U.S. monetary policy cannot reasonably react to the day-to-day giveand-take of trade negotiations. - I think of trade regime uncertainty as simply being high in the current environment and as something that is already being judgmentally factored into my monetary policy calculus. - Particular threats or counterthreats are only manifestations of already high trade regime uncertainty. - I do not expect this uncertainty to dissipate in the quarters and years ahead.
+- U.S. monetary policy cannot reasonably react to the day-to-day giveand-take of trade negotiations. - I think of trade regime uncertainty as simply being high in the current environment. - Particular threats or counterthreats are only manifestations of already high trade regime uncertainty. - I do not expect this uncertainty to dissipate in the quarters and years ahead.